RodionGork/lua-plus/.github/README.md

 # Lua-plus

+_**Note: this attempt tried to manipulate parsing without lookback but only works for simple variables**_

 This is the clone of the [official **Lua** repo](https://github.com/lua/lua), with an attempt to make small additions to make the language bit more convenient to programmers with experience from other languages.